gruntwork-io/terraform-google-ci/examples/cloud-build-csr-gke/README.md

 - Create a VPC network to contain the resources
 - Deploy a publicly accessible GKE cluster
+- Create a repository on Cloud Source Repositories
 - Deploy a GCR repository for storing build artifacts
 - Create a Cloud Build Trigger to trigger builds in response to Cloud Source Repository changes.